Sequoia National Park, California, USA travel guide

 Today's Meals

-Breakfast: Grab a quick bite at a local cafe in Three Rivers, perhaps a pastry and coffee from the River View Grill & Bar, before heading into the park.Dinner: Indulge in a delicious dinner at the Wuksachi Lodge Dining Room, where the prime rib is always a solid choice for a satisfying meal.Lunch: Pack a picnic lunch to enjoy amidst the giant sequoias on the Congress Trail, perhaps some sandwiches and local fruit from a deli in Three Rivers.
+Breakfast: Grab a quick bite at your accommodation in Three Rivers before heading into the park, or pack some pastries and coffee for a scenic start.Dinner: Indulge in a romantic dinner at the Wuksachi Lodge Dining Room, savoring their seasonal menu with a glass of California wine.Lunch: Pack a picnic lunch to enjoy amidst the giant sequoias on the Congress Trail, perhaps a gourmet sandwich and some local fruit.

 Days 2–7 — Personalized for You